A stopping criterion for iterative proton CT image reconstruction based on correlated noise properties: Results

 \section{Results}

 Fig.~\ref{it_vs_protons} shows the standard deviation of RSPs in an ROI in the center of the simulated uniform cylindrical phantom for several simulations with different numbers of protons, and several image reconstructions with different fixed numbers of iterations.
 As expected, the standard deviation decreases as the square root of the number of events.
-However, the image reconstructions show semi-convergence, with the standard deviation increasing with the number of iterations until reaching a maximum value.
-This semi-convergence is further illustrated in Fig.~\ref{std_dev_vs_r}.
+However, the image reconstructions show {behavior typical of semi-convergence}, with the standard deviation increasing with the number of iterations until reaching a maximum value as illustrated in Fig.~\ref{std_dev_vs_r}.
 The standard deviation increases as $r$ decreases, reaching a plateau as $r$ falls below 1 and the solution becomes closer to the unique least-squares solution.

 While we have based our results on pCT image reconstructions using 90 angles separated by $4^\circ$ each, we have investigated how the noise of our images depends on the number of angles used, for a fixed total number of protons.
 As shown in Fig.~\ref{it_vs_angles}, we have found that the use of 180 angles separated by $2^\circ$ is better with $\approx 10\%$ lower standard deviation, and we may in future studies use 180 angles.
 The noise increases rapidly with the use of fewer angles.